stoplightio/docs/articles/hubs/custom-css.md

 ## What

 Want to add some style and flair to your documentation?
 Add your own custom CSS to enhance your Hub’s look and feel.
-Below are the classes you can modify:
+Below are some of the classes you can modify:

 ```
 .Hub